About the course

 - four tutorials with the research tutor

-- a minimum of one meeting per term with an off-course research project supervisor
+- three tutorials with an off-course research project supervisor

-- a minimum of 100 clinical hours with supervision at a minimum 1:6 ratio to clinical hours
+- clinical placement to be ongoing throughout the MSt course to complete a minimum total of 200 clinical hours including hours completed during the PG Diploma in Psychodynamic Practice, with supervision at a minimum 1:6 ratio to clinical hours

 - a minimum of 40 hours personal therapy over the year, with a psychodynamically trained and course-approved therapist/counsellor.

-The hours of private study are those needed to bring both clinical understanding and the dissertation to the standard required by the MSt both tutors will assist in monitoring this.
-However, at least 10 hours private study per week is envisaged.
+The hours of private study are those needed to bring both clinical understanding and the dissertation to the standard required by the MSt; both tutors will assist in monitoring this.
+However, at least ten hours private study per week is envisaged.

 The on-course research tutor and off-course research project supervisor will support and guide you with regard to the research project dissertation, which nevertheless must remain an original piece of individually-researched work authored entirely by you.
 All tutors are professionally qualified and accredited counsellors or psychotherapists.

 No applicant currently in therapy/counselling with a course tutor will be admitted to the course.

 The course works using the UPCA and UKCP standards which are based on a number of implicit ethical principles that highlight the important nature of boundaries, professional conduct and, in a psychodynamic course, the power of unconscious processes.
 Students should at all times act in accordance with the ethical codes issued by the UPCA and UKCP.
 Due to the psychodynamic and experiential nature of the programme, it is considered inappropriate for students to engage in romantic/sexual relationships with tutors or students whilst on course.
 Should any such relationship arise during the course of your studies, you must declare its existence to the Course Director as soon as possible, who may, for example, ask that you refrain from continuing your relationship or that you suspend your studies.